7 BEST Material for Plant Pots | Industrial Expert Guide

 Cost – Clay pots of either kind can range from very cheap and cheerful to outlandishly expensive and luxurious.
 This material creates inexpensive containers that can be reused time after time, saving more money.

-Durable – Ceramic planters which are glazed are extremely durable and can last decades of direct sun and cold climates.
+Durable – Ceramic planters that are glazed are extremely durable and can last decades of direct sun and cold climates.
 Both terracotta and ceramic pots can be reused safely

 Appearance – Terracotta is usually left unglazed on the outside.
 The outside will flake and age over time with further baking and weathering.
 This gives it a natural look and is visually appealing both in the garden and inside.